macfeaster/thesis-server/README.md

 # Mauritz's Thesis Project

 This application is part of my CS master's thesis on _financial transaction deduplication_ at [Tink AB](https://tink.com).
-It creates users in Tink's backend using Tink's Enterprise API, and then schedules a Spring Batch job to
+It creates users in Tink's backend using Tink's Enterprise API, and then schedules a Spring Batch job to scrape and save transactions from all users into SQL.

 Spring Boot + Security + MVC + Data JPA + Batch